 Tickets are nonrefundable, but we do allow rescheduling for a later date as long as we have availability in the session time you would like to move to.
-We do require 24-hour notice to reschedule a ticket.
+We do require a 7 days notice to reschedule a ticket.

 The speed of the run depends on the conditions.
 When it is cold and dry the tubes run faster, when there is fresh snow, it is warmer or wet the tubes run slower.

 The tube runs are 600 feet on the tubing hill and 150 feet for the Little Tikes hill.

 This depends on the session.
 If you are in a fully booked out session, you can expect to get between 5 and 10 runs in the 1.5-hour session.
 You could possibly get more than ten runs if the stars align.

 For most people, one and a half hours is plenty of time.
 If you wish to tube longer and we have availability, you are welcome to purchase tickets for the next one and a half hour session.

 We have a carpet lift, like the conveyor belts at the airports that you ride to the top.
 You must stand and hold the tube in front of you for the ride to the top.
 Please do not walk up the lift.
 There is not a lift in the Little Tikes Area and participants must pull their tube up the slope.

 Proper footwear with good tread is required.
 Ski boots are not allowed.
 We highly recommend the following: Snow pants, water proof gloves, a beanie, and a coat appropriate for the temperature.
 Sunglasses are strongly suggested if sunny, and a helmet is optional.